hwdsl2/setup-ipsec-vpn/README.md

 ### DNS name and server IP changes

-For `IPsec/L2TP` and `IPsec/XAuth ("Cisco IPsec")` modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
+For <a href="docs/clients.md" target="_blank">IPsec/L2TP</a> and <a href="docs/clients-xauth.md" target="_blank">IPsec/XAuth ("Cisco IPsec")</a> modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
 In addition, the VPN should generally continue to work after server IP changes, such as after restoring a snapshot to a new server with a different IP, although a reboot may be required.

-For `IKEv2` mode, if you want the VPN to continue to work after server IP changes, you must specify a DNS name to be used as the VPN server's address when <a href="docs/ikev2-howto.md" target="_blank">setting up IKEv2</a>.
+For <a href="docs/ikev2-howto.md" target="_blank">IKEv2</a> mode, if you want the VPN to continue to work after server IP changes, you must specify a DNS name to be used as the VPN server's address when <a href="docs/ikev2-howto.md" target="_blank">setting up IKEv2</a>.
 The DNS name must be a fully qualified domain name (FQDN).
 Example:

 ```
 sudo VPN_DNS_NAME='vpn.example.com' bash /opt/src/ikev2.sh --auto